-Believing A Man Can Fly for Four Decades!
+Believing A Man Can Fly for over Four Decades!

 December 15, 1978 was a defining day in my life when, as a 17-year-old, I experienced the cinematic masterpiece, Superman-The Movie, for the first time on the silver screen, followed by 13 more viewings in the weeks that followed.